[Holodeck:

 EMH: This is infuriating.

-SANDRINE: Oh, stop playing games, mon cheri.
-I know why you keep
+SANDRINE: Oh, stop playing games, ma cherie.
+I know why you keep coming

-coming back to work, even though your bartending shift is over.
-Is to
+back to work, even though your bartending shift is over.
+It's to see

 SANDRINE: Of course you are.